 - 20-40 yrs old: Low fat: under 8 percent, Healthy: 8-19 percent, Overweight: 19-25 percent, Obese: over 25 percent

 - 41-60 yrs old: Low fat: under 11 percent, Healthy: 11-22 percent, Overweight: 22-27 percent, Obese: over 27 percent

 - 61-79 yrs old: Low fat: under 13 percent, Healthy: 13-25 percent, Overweight: 25-30 percent, Obese: over 30 percent

 Stepping onto a bathroom scale does not tell you the real story about your overall health.
-Your body weight is not as important as how much body fat you’re carrying.
-Once you can determine your body fat level, you then have a better understanding of the ratio of muscle to fat that you have.
+Your bodyweight is not as important as how much body fat you carry.
+Once you can determine your body fat level, you then have a better understanding of the ratio of muscle to fat that make up your overall bodyweight.

 For example, a women who weights 145 pounds and has 33% body fat, can calculate that she has “about” 48 pound of fat and 97 pounds of muscle, bone and fluid.
 A male, who is 205 pounds and has 25% body fat can determine he is carrying “about” 51 pounds of fat weight and about 154 pounds of muscle, bone and fluid.
 Once this is known, you can start using the Jefit app to keep track of how this number changes over time.
 In both of these cases, the goal would be to lose fat weight while maintaining or gaining muscle, depending of course what your goals are.